34 Essentials to Writing a Fiction Novel

 Print the outline once you have it finished.
 Tape it up on a wall in whatever room you write in, so you can refer to it when you need to.

 6. Kill Your Distractions.
 Read this just so you understand what all can be considered distractions, there are heaps of them and they’re all waiting to call you a failure when you don’t produce that book.
-Kill spouses, mom’s, dads and mother-in-laws, kids, dogs, squirrels, birds, stuff on your wall, post its, alarms, televisions, radios, coffee percolating, clocks, watches, your mobile phones, your WIFI, your neighbor’s open WIFI, and your To Do List.
+Kill spouses, mom’s, dads and mothers-in-law, kids, dogs, squirrels, birds, stuff on your wall, post its, alarms, televisions, radios, coffee percolating, clocks, watches, your mobile phones, your WIFI, your neighbor’s open WIFI, and your To Do List.

 Ideally, there should be nothing around you that is familiar and that might remind you of something else you could be or should be doing.
 The perfect way to make this happen is to rent a room somewhere for a month, two months.
 I did this while writing my last fiction book.
 I have a real problem keeping all the details in my head while I write 80,000 words of a story I made up on the fly from scratch.
 The process goes much better when I sit at a desk in a hotel with the window open where they are doing elephant rides in the rubber tree plantation below.